 In 1987 Bill moved to Los Angeles to attend the Dick Grove School of Music to study with the master himself, Dick Grove.
-While attending Dick Grove, Bill also played many local live gigs in the Los Angeles area at clubs and private events.
-Through contacts that Bill made at the Dick Grove School, Bill was recommended to a staff position as a composer at Sunset Las Palmas Studios (fka Hollywood Center Studios and former home of Desilu studios, owned by Lucille Ball and her husband Desi Arnaz) for MCA TV and The Arthur Company Television and Motion Pictures in August 1988.
+While attending Dick Grove, Bill also played many local live gigs in the Los Angeles area at clubs, concerts, shows, and private events.
+Through contacts that Bill made at the Dick Grove School, Bill was recommended to a staff position as a composer at Sunset Studios (fka Hollywood Center Studios and former home of Desilu studios, owned by Lucille Ball and her husband Desi Arnaz) for MCA TV and The Arthur Company Television and Motion Pictures in August 1988.
 In 1989 The Arthur Company moved to Universal Studios lot.
-While at the Arthur Company, Bill created themes and underscore for “The Munsters Today”, “The New Dragnet”, “The New Adam 12”, “FBI: The Untold Stories”, and many other industrial/instructional films and commercials.
+While at The Arthur Company, Bill created themes and underscore for “The Munsters Today”, “The New Dragnet”, “The New Adam 12”, “FBI: The Untold Stories”, and many other industrial/instructional films and commercials.

 In 1993 began writing music for Warner Bros Animation, Hanna-Barbera Cartoons, and Cartoon Network for “I Am Weasel”, “Cow & Chicken” and “What A Cartoon!” animated series.
 “I Am Weasel” episodes were featured as source tv music in the films “The Ring” (Naomi Watts) and “Unbreakable” (Bruce Willis, Samuel L. Jackson) and several other tv shows.

 In 1997 Bill composed and produced the score to the “Blotto” episode of the Nickelodeon series Oh Yeah!
 Cartoons.
 This episode was produced and animated by renowned animator and writer Byron Vaughns.
 It was a groundbreaking animated score featuring iconic R&B/funk music with soaring soul-infused vocals.
 Starting In 2001, Bill began composing music for advertising agency BBDO.
 Some of the spots Bill wrote for included music for Frito-Lay’s “Cheetos Go-Snacks.”
-Around that same time from 2000-2003 wrote music for several episodes of the animated series “Poochini” which aired on Nickelodeon tv network.
+Around that same time from 2000-2003 worked with Wild Brain writing music for several episodes of the animated series “Poochini” which aired on Nickelodeon tv network.
 Around this time Bill also wrote music for the online animated series “Inspector Beaver” for Mondo Media.